DeepDiver: Adaptive Search Intensity Scaling via Open-Web Reinforcement Learning: Case Study Examples

 \section{Case Study Examples}

 In this section, we present a case study on the WebPuzzle, comparing the performance of our proposed DeepDiver model with the R1-distilled model and DeepSeek-R1.
-The results are shown in Table~\ref{tab:case_Kvyat}.
+The results are shown in Table~\ref{tab:case_Kvyat}. \begin{CJK*}{UTF8}{gbsn}